Lan Samantha Chang: Directorship of Iowa Writers' Workshop

 As the sixth director of the Iowa Writers' Workshop, Chang has been fundamental to the increase of racial, cultural, and aesthetic diversity within the program, and has mentored a number of emerging writers.
+Beyond that, she is credited with increasing the program’s endowment from $2.6 million to $12.5 million.
 In 2019, she received the Michael J. Brody Award and the Regents' Award for Excellence from the University of Iowa.